Programme Overview

 Systems Physiology

-- Modelling organ systems mathematically: kidney, heart, lungs, muscles, digestive system, endocrine system, nervous system
+- Mathematical modelling of organ systems including the kidney, heart, lungs, muscles, digestive system, endocrine system, and nervous system.

-- Engineering and biophysics perspective rather than descriptive anatomy
+- Taught from an engineering and biophysics angle rather than descriptive anatomy.

 Data Analysis for Research

-- Hypothesis testing, ANOVA, Bayesian inference, generalised linear models, bootstrapping, Monte Carlo, PCA
+- Included hypothesis testing, ANOVA, Bayesian inference, generalised linear models, bootstrapping, Monte Carlo methods, and PCA.

 Digital Biosignal Processing

-- Sampling theory, DFT, z-transform, FIR/IIR filter design, power spectral density estimation
+- Covered sampling theory, DFT, z-transform, FIR/IIR filter design, and power spectral density estimation.

 Reinforcement Learning for Bioengineers

-- Markov decision processes, Bellman equation, dynamic programming, tabular RL, deep RL
+- Covered MDPs, the Bellman equation, dynamic programming, tabular RL, and deep RL.

-- Continuous and high-dimensional action spaces; implemented in Python and PyTorch
+- Worked through continuous and high-dimensional action spaces in Python and PyTorch.

 Spring Term